urbandrone/futils/examples/ex07-decent-sized-apps.md

 ```

 ## Adding contacts
 One of the clues about adding a contact is that: Every time a contact is added, whenever this contact logs in, it already has at least one contact in the list – the one who added him/her.
-If the user hasn't been added by someone else already, the list is of course empty.
+If the user hasn't been added by someone else the list is – of course – empty.

 We start with the usual stuff: Defining some actions.
 ```javascript